 I can't believe shops would sell illegal tobacco.

 Most retailers are honest and would not dream of selling illegal tobacco, or selling tobacco to kids.
 However a dishonest minority are prepared to do both.
-Shops are a source for around 1/4 of the illegal tobacco sales in the North East.
 If you're a retailer angry about the illegal tobacco trade, then you're right to be annoyed.
-Anyone who has information can report it anonymously. to Trading Standards.
+Anyone who has information can report it anonymously to Trading Standards.

 Will I lose my job if I get caught selling illegal tobacco?